prvdmwrong/prvdmwrong/docs/tutorials/installation.md

    ![Releases](../assets/static/github-releases-src.png)
 4. Inside the zip, open `packages`, then the package you'd like to import, and copy it's `lib` folder; it may be inside another folder.
-5. Create a new folder inside your project named "ohmyprvd", place it wherever you keep your libraries.
+5. Create a new folder inside your project named "prvdmwrong", place it wherever you keep your libraries.
    - For example, you might paste it inside a `shared` or a `packages` folder.
 6. Paste the contents of the `lib` folder into the newly created folder.